Nutrition:

 • Buy the best quality dog food you can afford and that your dog does well on.
 Things to pay attention to are the general health and luster, condition/weight, or digestion patterns of your dog.
 Active bird dogs often do good on a diet of at least 30% protein and 20% fat.
 For links to nutritional articles, click here.

 • Dog foods are not made equally, and while reading the labels can give you a better KONG Biscuit Ball... claimed by Morganidea of the contents of the food than trusting all the marketing, it won't tell you everything or anything about actual quality.
 Talk to fellow hunters, breeders, and trainers to get a feel of what might work for you.
 Remember, just because there is a big brand name on the bag, it doesn't always mean the food is high-quality.
 Oftentimes, the high quality natural dog foods (California Natural, SolidGold, Eagle Pack, Wellness, Canidae etc) will be from companies of which that the mass public has never heard.
 On the other hand, working dogs can do well even on Sam's Club Exceed and Kirkland Signature formulas (manufactured by Diamond brand).
 Some things to pay attention to are checking the guaranteed analysis and metabolizable energy (kcal/cup).
-Meat meals (ie chicken meal, lamb meal, etc) in the first three ingredients is more important than a listed meat alone (ie chicken, lamb) because the latter is weighed while still containing water.
+Specified meat meals (ie chicken meal, lamb meal, etc) in the first three ingredients is more important than a listed meat alone (ie chicken, lamb) because the latter is weighed while still containing water.

 • Do not feed your dog old foods that you would not eat!
 Dogs can get sick from Yellow Squash- a general favorite here!spoiled foods.
 Other foods to avoid feeding are (but not limited to) onions, peanuts, grapes, chocolates, pork, spices, cooked meat bones, cooked poultry bones, apple cores, and cherries.